DI 52530.005 Identification, Notification and Response

 The following identifies which component is responsible for folder retrieval after an individual requests review:

-OCO will be responsible for retrieving OCO jurisdiction title II only and concurrent title II/title XVI claims covered by the Grant timeframes as well as subsequent claims except for those pending in ODAR.
+OCO will be responsible for retrieving OCO jurisdiction title II only and concurrent title II/title XVI claims covered by the Grant timeframes as well as subsequent claims except for those pending in OHO.
 OCO will forward all other alert/query packages to the appropriate component for folder retrieval.

-The PSCs will be responsible for retrieving PSC jurisdiction title II only and concurrent title II/title XVI claims covered by the Grant timeframes as well as subsequent claims except for those pending in ODAR.
+The PSCs will be responsible for retrieving PSC jurisdiction title II only and concurrent title II/title XVI claims covered by the Grant timeframes as well as subsequent claims except for those pending in OHO.
 (See DI 52530.015C. for OCO and PSC folder retrieval procedures.)

 c.
 SSANRC and FOs